daveynmdz/wbhsms-cho-koronadal/docs/SETUP_SUMMARY.md

 - **Problem**: Role ID in database doesn't match expected role name
 - **Solution**: Check role_id and role_name mappings in the roles table

-For complete debugging, use the `setup_debug.php` tool which provides:
+For complete debugging, use the `scripts/setup/setup_debug.php` tool which provides:
 - Session status and data inspection
 - Database connection testing
 - Tools to clear stuck sessions